Ahmed Adeeb: Controversies

 Adeeb was detained by Indian authorities on 1 August 2019 after he arrived illegally by tugboat in the city of Thoothukudi, Tamil Nadu.
 Indian officials stated that Adeeb was detained because he did not have valid travel documents and did not arrive at a legal port of entry.
 Adeeb was transferred to the Maldives escorted by the Indian Coast Guard, where he was arrested by Maldivian police.

 On 6 October 2020, Adeeb was sentenced to 20 years in prison, after he pleaded guilty to money laundering and embezzlement from the Maldives Marketing and Public Relations Corporation along with its managing director, Abdulla Ziyath, who received a prison sentence of 11 years.

 In November 2023, president Ibrahim Mohamed Solih pardoned Adeeb, which drew criticism from many local NGOs.
 After being pardoned, Adeeb moved to Singapore.

-Adeeb Files
+Adeeb files

-A forensic report was published detailing the chat log, contacts, calendar entries, and private photos from Adeeb's phone.
-It revealed how politicians, judges, etc. turning to Adeeb for financial aid.
-Some included desperate pleas for protection and favours.
-Messages also revealed offhand remarks about the disappearance of Ahmed Rilwan, setting fire to the Auditor General's Office, death threats sent to rival politicians.
-It also showed evidence of Adeeb's connection with gangs and using state funds for womanizing, sex parties, and pornography.
-He's also been alleged to be pimping underage girls.
+In September 2025, a forensic report extracted from one of Adeeb's mobile phones was leaked on X, under the hashtag #AdeebFiles, by an anonymous account operating under the name "Jubraan Shareef".
+The material included chat logs, contact lists, and calendar entries, which media reports described as showing politicians, judges, and high-ranking officials seeking financial assistance from Adeeb.